Unlocking Performance: Structured Training Plans and Real‑Time Coaching for Smarter Running

 Turning Insight into Self‑Coaching

-1. Set Your Zones – Start with a simple field test: run 5 km at a comfortably hard pace and note your average heart‑rate.
-Use that as a baseline for your zones.
+1. Set Your Zones – Run 5 km at a hard-but-doable pace, note your average heart rate, and use that number to anchor your zones.

-2. Choose a Workout – Pick a custom workout that targets a specific zone.
-For example, a 4 × 800 m interval at VO₂max intensity (90‑95 % max HR) with 2‑minute jog recoveries.
+2. Choose a Workout – Pick one that targets a specific energy system—say, four repeats of 800 m at VO₂max intensity (90–95% max HR) with 2-minute easy jogs in between.

 A Practical, Self‑Coaching Workout